What is Compliance-as-a-Service (CaaS)?

 - Ease of risk assessment and advanced strategy preparation

-- Boosted security
+- Boosted cybersecurity

 In more detail, CaaS solutions can provide huge value to companies looking to metaphorically “tighten their ship” and provide increased data security.
-CaaS allows even the smallest companies to rapidly adapt to both small and significant changes, without expending unnecessary resources, including those resources outside of hard cash.
+CaaS allows even the smallest companies to rapidly adapt to both small and significant mandate changes, without expending unnecessary resources, including those resources outside of hard cash.